 - increase collaboration across geographic areas of excellence in AI research and strengthen relationships with receptors of innovation;

 - attract and retain outstanding AI talent in Canadian universities and industry;

 - and translate AI research discoveries in the private and public sectors leading to socio-economic benefits for Canada.

 - AI Institutes.
-The strategy will fund three AI institutes in Canada’s three major centres for deep learning and reinforcement learning research – in Edmonton, Montreal and Toronto.
-These three AI Institutes will provide a critical mass of research and innovation excellence, and will work with researchers, industry and other stakeholders across Canada.
+The strategy funds three centres of excellence in AI research and innovation in Canada’s three major centres for deep learning and reinforcement learning research – in Edmonton, Montreal and Toronto.
+These three AI Institutes provide a critical mass of research and innovation excellence, and work with researchers, industry and other stakeholders across Canada.

 - AI & Society Program.
 Advances in AI will have profound implications for the economy, government and society.
-The strategy will fund policy-relevant working groups to examine these implications, publish their findings and inform the public and policy-makers.
+The Strategy funds policy-relevant working groups to examine these implications, publish their findings and inform the public and policy-makers.

 - National AI Program.
-The Strategy includes a program of national activities that will build on CIFAR’s success with summer and winter schools in AI, and support activities that are national and collaborative in scope such as an annual meeting of Canada CIFAR Chairs in AI, and aim to ensure that Canada is well positioned for sustained global leadership in AI research and innovation.
+The Strategy includes a program of national activities that build on CIFAR’s success with summer and winter schools in AI, and support activities that are national and collaborative in scope such as an annual meeting of Canada CIFAR AI Chairs.
+Our National Program activities will ensure that Canada is well-positioned for sustained global leadership in AI research and innovation.

 Save the date and check back here regularly for more details.